Speedy (film): Plot

 Speedy is hired as a taxi driver, but for some time a series of mishaps prevents him from actually taking a passenger, and he antagonizes a policeman.
 Then, to his delight, Babe Ruth (playing himself) hails the cab to get to Yankee Stadium.
-Although terrified by Speedy's driving, he offers Speedy a ticket to the game; but the taxi owner is there, sees Speedy in the seats when he should be working, and fires him.
+Although terrified by Speedy's driving, he offers Speedy a ticket to the game, but the taxi owner is there, sees Speedy in the seats when he should be working, and fires him.

 At the stadium, Speedy happens to overhear Wilton on the telephone.
 Wilton has learned that if Pop fails to operate the horsecar every 24 hours he will lose his right to the line, and orders goons to be sent to disrupt the operation.
 Speedy rushes home and arranges with small-business owners on the street to organize a defense.
 The goons are beaten off with the help of Speedy's dog, but return and steal the horse and car.

 Again helped by his dog, Speedy finds out where the car has been taken and manages to steal it back.
-In a madcap chase scene, he brings it back across the city to Pop's tracks, stealing fresh horses, tricking police to avoid being stopped, and replacing a broken wheel with a manhole cover.
+In a madcap chase scene, he brings it back across the city to Pop's tracks, stealing fresh horses, tricking police to avoid being stopped, and replacing a broken wheel with a manhole cover lid.

 When Wilton sees the horsecar in place, he agrees to meet Pop's price.
 Speedy says that Pop is a bit deaf and won't hear him until he offers $100,000.
 Wilton agrees, and Speedy suggests to Jane that they plan a visit to Niagara Falls by horsecar.